 Are the goals based on an end-to-end perspective taking in all three of the ESG criteria (environment, social, corporate governance)?

-Do you evaluate current regulations and customer expectations for how they affect your sustainability goals?
+Do you evaluate current regulations and customer expectations for how they affect your sustainability goals? - We work with you to define strategic goals for each operations function.

-This may include calculating the carbon footprint of your products and services and identifying potential ways of reducing it within your value chain and production steps.
+This may include calculating the carbon footprint of your products and services and identifying potential ways of reducing it within your value chain and production steps. - We flesh out strategic goals and work out suitable measures.

 It's important to find a balanced mix of measures with a sustainable impact and presentable examples for internal and external communications.
 To this end, we develop a change and communications plan that helps change the mindset of employees and anchor sustainable thinking in the organization.